A stratified polyhedral homotopy method for sampling positive-dimensional zero sets of polynomial systems: Stratified polyhedral homotopy for standard unmixed cases

-In general, if the requirement for $\V^*_d(F)$ to be reduced is dropped, $\V^*_0(F^{(d)})$ may contain singular (non-smooth) points, i.e., points where $\rank DF^{(d)} < n$.
-Yet, by restriction, the above constructions can still be applied to each individual reduced irreducible component of $\V^*_d(F)$.
+More generally, if the requirement for $\V^*_d(F)$ to be reduced is dropped, $\V^*_0(F^{(d)})$ may contain singular points, i.e., points where $\rank DF^{(d)} < n$.
+Yet, by restriction, the above constructions can still be applied to each individual reduced irreducible component of $\V^*_d(F)$: